 What happens once the Part 9 Debt Agreement is complete?

-Once your Part 9 Debt Agreement has finished, the financial default placed on your credit file will be removed.
+The original default will be removed once you complete your Debt Agreement.
 It may take 3-6 months for your credit score to build back up as you show healthy financial habits.

 Common Concerns with Part 9 Debt Agreements

-If you think a Part 9 Debt Agreement is an option for you and your situation, give us a call on 1800 00 3328.
+To learn more about Part 9 Debt Agreements, visit here or give us a call on 1800 00 3328.
 Our friendly Case Managers will be able to provide you with more information, advice and assistance.